ecency/vision-api/README.md

 ## Docker

-You can use official `ecency/vision:latest` image to run Vision locally, deploy it to staging or even production environment.
+You can use official `ecency/api:latest` image to run Vision locally, deploy it to staging or even production environment.
 The simplest way is to run it with following command:

 ```bash
 docker run -it --rm -p 3000:3000 ecency/vision:latest
 ```

 Configure the instance using following environment variables:
- * `USE_PRIVATE`

  * `PRIVATE_API_ADDR`
  * `PRIVATE_API_AUTH`
  * `HIVESIGNER_CLIENT_SECRET`